sstadt/shoplist/README.md

 [ ] Clear associated items when removing a list
 [x] View Lists
 [x] Add list items
-[ ] Edit list item names
+[x] Edit list item names
 [x] Edit list quantities
-[ ] Save quantities to db w/5 sec throttle
+[ ] Save item edits on delay if one has failed
 [x] Remove list items
 [x] Check list items as completed
 [ ] Add CSS Ajax loader overlay
-[ ] Style the application
+[x] Style the application
 [x] Add front and back end validation
-[x] Move object to observable conversion function to a util [ ] Convert lists into observables on the index page
+[x] Move object to observable conversion function to a util [x] Convert lists into observables on the index page [x] Switch to MongoDB
-[ ] Upgrade alert component to change alert style by parameter [x] Switch to MongoDB
 [ ] Add the Users and Session models
 [ ] Add the ability to share/sync lists
+[ ] Implement a more mobile-friendly menu
 [ ] Add a mobile icon

 0.1.1